fleetdm/fleet/docs/Using-Fleet/Mobile-device-management.md

 #### Viewing a disk encryption key

-The disk encryption key allows you to unlock a Mac if you forgot login credentials.
-This key can be accessed by Fleet admin, maintainers, and observers.
+The disk encryption key allows you to reset a macOS host's password if you don't know it.
+This way, if you plan to prepare a host for a new employee, you can login to it and erase all its content and settings.

+The key can be accessed by Fleet admin, maintainers, and observers.
 An event is tracked in the activity feed when a user views the key in Fleet.

 How to view the disk encryption key: